Standard contractual clauses

 When do I have to replace old SCCs with new ones?

 For existing contracts, the replacement must take place within 18 months, i.e. by December 27, 2022 at the latest.
-If the corresponding contract or processing ends earlier, replacement is not mandatory.
+If the corresponding contract or the Processing This means that it is not absolutely necessary to replace them.

 What should I do if my contractual partner does not want to update the SCC?